The pages below explain how to access and use the CACDS high-performance computing environment.

 Frequently Asked Questions about CACDS systems.

-Learn about the development environment on Opuntia.
-The installed compilers from Intel, GNU and Portland Group (PGI) C, C++ and Fortran compilers and how they can be used to create OpenMP, MPI, hybrid and serial programs.
+Learn about the development environment on our clusters, the installed compilers from Intel, GNU and Portland Group (PGI) and their usage in C, C++ and Fortran to create OpenMP, MPI, hybrid and serial programs.

 Learn how to run interactive jobs, or submit batch job(s) to the queues, monitor your job in the queue and job exit status.